 “The sole purpose of a Mall is to permanently extract liquidity in the community ecosystem to the rich suburbs and offshore accounts.”
 Djo BaNkuna facebook post

-Companies often develop their range of ESG activity in this sequence, but it doesn’t necessarily follow a linear progression.
+Companies often develop their range of ESG activity in this sequence, but it doesn’t need to be a linear progression.
 Some, like Kenyan-based mobile network operator Safaricom, leapfrog the over ESG risk management (A), to deepen their maturity in Shared Value (B) at the start.
 They spend time sorting out ESG risks to protect the value they’ve created at a later date.
-(And, in Safaricom’s case, the value created has far exceeded early expectations, with a very sizable chunk of Kenya’s GDP running through their platform.)
+(And, in Safaricom’s case, the value created has far exceeded early expectations, with a sizable chunk of Kenya’s GDP running through their platform.)
 You’ll see more examples of leapfrogs in Tesla II, many of which feature on the Fortune Change the World list.

 In The Waves II, I’ll share some thoughts on another hidden resource that fewer companies are aware of, let alone exploring.